slevomat/coding-standard/README.md

 * `rootNamespaces` property expects configuration similar to PSR-4 - project directories mapped to certain namespaces.
 * `skipDirs` are not taken into consideration when comparing a path to a namespace.
 For example, with the above settings, file at path `app/services/Product/Product.php` is expected to contain `Slevomat\Product\Product`, not `Slevomat\services\Product\Product`.
-* `extensions` - allow different file extensions.
+* `extensions`: allow different file extensions.
 Default is `php`.
-* `ignoredNamespaces` - sniff is not performed on these namespaces
+* `ignoredNamespaces`: sniff is not performed on these namespaces.

 #### SlevomatCodingStandard.Classes.ClassConstantVisibility 🔧

-In PHP 7.1 it's possible to declare [visibility of class constants](https://wiki.php.net/rfc/class_const_visibility).
+In PHP 7.1+ it's possible to declare [visibility of class constants](https://wiki.php.net/rfc/class_const_visibility).
 In a similar vein to optional declaration of visibility for properties and methods which is actually required in sane coding standards, this sniff also requires declaring visibility for all class constants.

 Sniff provides the following settings:

-* `fixable`: the sniff is not fixable by default because we think it's better to decide about each constant one by one however you can enable fixability with this option
+* `fixable`: the sniff is not fixable by default because we think it's better to decide about each constant one by one however you can enable fixability with this option.

 ```php
 const FOO = 1; // visibility missing!